-Indian society, nurtured over several generations.
-The inclusiveness that Indian society traditionally displayed, literally in every aspect of life, is manifest in recognising a role in society for everyone.
+Indian society traditionally displayed, literally in every aspect of life, is manifest in recognising a role in society for everyone.
 Those perceived by the majority as 'deviants' or 'different' are not on that score excluded or ostracised.
-(Naz 2009, para 130, p.
+(Naz 2009, para.
+130, p.
 104)